xiahualiu/docker-zola/blog/content/tolerance-propagation.md

   math = true
   math_auto_render = true
   toc = true
   keywords = "Float, C++, Error"
 +++

-This article proposes a systematic way to detect the precision loss due to runtime data storage.
+This article outlines a practical way to detect when runtime data storage starts eroding meaningful precision.

-## What is float point precision loss?
+## What is floating-point precision loss?

-Computer system uses finite bit width to represent float point numbers like `1.0` and `0.5`.

-For float point numbers like $\pi$, there is no way to store all the precision information from this value.
-The software will round the number to the nearest float point number it can store and this introduces the **error caused by data storage**.

-Almost all modern computer architectures now provide `float` and `double` types in their systems, and they have different precision limits:
+Computers store floating-point numbers with a fixed number of bits.
+Values like `1.0` or `0.5` fit exactly, but irrational or long values such as $\pi$ must be rounded to the closest representable number, introducing **error due to data storage**.

+Modern hardware typically offers two common formats:

-- A 32-bit float-point uses 23-bit (mantissa) to store the numerator of a fractional number.
-This means that a float can at most store the 7 most significant digits of a value.
+- A 32-bit float uses a 23-bit significand (mantissa), which gives roughly 7 decimal digits of precision.
-- A 64-bit float-point (usually called `double`) uses 52-bit (mantissa) to store the numerator of a fractional number.
-This means that a float can at most store the 16 most significant digits of a value.
+- A 64-bit float (`double`) uses a 52-bit significand, giving roughly 16 decimal digits of precision.

-If we want to store $\pi$ in the above types:
+If we store $\pi$ in these formats:

 $$float\ A=\pi$$
 $$double\ B=\pi$$